hexskrt/mainnet/Planq/README.md

 ### Delete Node

 WARNING!
 Use this command wisely
-Backup your key first it will remove empower
+Backup your key first it will remove planq

 ```
 sudo systemctl stop planqd && \